-Krupa Shandilya is Assistant Professor of Sexuality, Women's and Gender Studies at Amherst College.
-Her book manuscript Intimate Relations: Social Reform and the Late Nineteenth Century South Asian Novel engages in a comparative analysis in two South Asian literary traditions, namely Bengali and Urdu.
-Her book argues that both literary traditions resolve the "women's question" or the reform of marginal female subjects such as widows and courtesans through surprisingly similar notions of reform and literary narrative techniques.
+Krupa Shandilya is Associate Professor of Sexuality, Women's and Gender Studies at Amherst College.
+Her monograph Intimate Relations: Social Reform and the Late Nineteenth Century South Asian Novel (FlashPoints, Northwestern University Press, 2017) is a comparative analysis of Bengali and Urdu literature at the turn of the century.
+Her book argues that both literary traditions resolve the “women’s question,” the reform of marginal female subjects such as widows and courtesans, through surprisingly similar notions of reform and literary narrative techniques.

 Ph.D., English, Cornell University, 2009

 B.A., University of Rochester, 2004, English (major), Latin (minor), Women’s Studies (minor).

 B.A., University of Mumbai (St. Xavier’s College), 2002, English.